 Color, Typography, and Imagery That Connect

 The design elements you choose are the building blocks of your brand's story.
 Consistency here is what builds trust and makes you look professional.
-As you put your booth's visual story together, think intentionally about how each element guides visitors through your space.
+As you are putting your booth's visual story together, keep these effective visual strategies in mind to guide people through your space.

 - Color Psychology: Colors set a mood.
 Stick with your brand's main color palette for a cohesive feel, but do not be afraid to throw in a bold accent color.
 Use it strategically to pull the eye toward your demo station or that shiny new product you are launching.